Easy Techniques To Perform FWD Drifting

 3. Start The Slide

 When turning the wheel, break the rear wheel traction by pulling the handbrake.
-The car will begin the sliding and the rear end will start coming around right away.
+The car will begin sliding and the rear end will start coming around right away.
 You have to release the rear brake to stop the slide.

 The slide’s length depends on how long you keep the handbrake on.
 So, you can easily experiment with the slide’s distance.